Complete-Genomics/denovo_OLC/README.md

 The ML results illustrate an analogous design principle.
 A model can predict read identity accurately and still make a poor assembly decision if it ignores the local conflict structure.
+The best tested division of labor is scheme B:
-In contrast, using predicted quality only after the graph has identified a genuine decision tie gives a small, reproducible quality gain with minimal algorithmic disruption.
-The more aggressive ML pretrim provides a larger measured reduction in pairwise work, but its higher read-removal rate and limited cross-sample validation warrant caution.
+ML first removes a small, fixed set of globally poor reads, after which the graph retains authority over local conflict resolution.
+This improves both measured identity and pairwise cost, but its higher read-removal rate and limited cross-sample validation warrant caution.

 Several plausible interventions were tested and rejected: whole-UMI removal, global mismatch relaxation, single-minimizer deduplication, homopolymer